liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/02-resolving-a-plugins-dependencies.markdown

 #### Understanding Excluded JARs [](id=understanding-excluded-jars)

 [Portal property `module.framework.web.generator.excluded.paths`](http://docs.liferay.com/ce/portal/7.0-latest/propertiesdoc/portal.properties.html#Module Framework) declares JARs that are stripped from all @product@ generated WABs.
+These JARs are excluded from WABs because @product@ provides them already.
 All JARs listed for this property are excluded from the WABs, even if the plugins listed the JAR in their `portal-dependency-jars` property.
 Typically @product@ exports specific package versions from these JARs.
-Excluding the JARs from WABs avoids classloading conflicts.

 If your plugin requires different versions of the packages @product@ exports, you must include them in JARs named differently from the ones